Atamasthana: Mirisaveti Stupa

 The Mirisaveti Stupa is situated in the ancient city of Anuradhapura, Sri Lanka.
 King Dutugamunu built the Mirisaveti Stupa after defeating King Elara.
 After placing the Buddha relics in the sceptre, he had gone to Tisawewa for a bath leaving the sceptre.
-After the bath he returned to the place where the sceptre was placed, and it is said that it could not be moved.
+After the bath, he returned to the place where the sceptre was placed, and it was said that it could not be moved.
 The stupa was built in the place where the sceptre stood.
-It is also said that he remembered that he partook a chilly curry without offering it to the sangha.
+It is also said that he remembered that he partook in a chilly curry without offering it to the sangha.
 In order to punish himself he built the Mirisavetiya Dagaba.
 The extent of this land is about 50 acre.
 Although the king Kasyapa I and Kasyapa V renovated this, from time to time it was dilapidated.
-What stands today is the renovation done by the cultural Triangle Fund.
+What stands today is the renovation done by the Cultural Triangle Fund.

 Lankarama

 Lankarama is a stupa built by King Valagamba, in an ancient place at Galhebakada in the ancient kingdom of Anuradhapura, Sri Lanka.
 Nothing is known about the ancient form of the stupa, and later this was renovated.
-The ruins show that there are rows of stone pillars and it is no doubt that there has been a house built encircling the stupa (vatadage) to cover it.
+The ruins show that there are rows of stone pillars and it is no doubt that there has been a house built encircling the stupa (Vatadage) to cover it.
 The round courtyard of the stupa seems to be 10 ft above the ground.
 The diameter of the stupa is 45 ft.
 The courtyard is circular in shape and the diameter is 1332 ft.